Ultinezz/Ultinezz/README.md

 Hey!
-I'm Martin (aka Nez) and I'm learning game dev along with other things on the side.
+I'm Martin and I'm learning game dev along with other things on the side.